 81 London Road RG1 4DX

-Set across three floors, the Victorian pub − once used for storing corn − has recently been revamped by Rarebreed Dining.
+Set across three floors in a Grade II listed building, the Victorian pub − once used for storing corn − has recently been revamped by Rarebreed Dining.
 The Corn Stores is all about the meat, cooked in a signature style on their Robata Chargrill.

 10 Forbury Road RG1 1SB